shady-cs15/CoMLRL/README.md

 ## Usage

-Here is an example to train 2 `Qwen-2.5-0.5B` agents to summarize TLDR with MAGRPO.
+Here is an example to train 2 `Qwen-2.5-0.5B` agents to summarize Reddit posts with MAGRPO.
 The objective is to have a summary with 2 paragraphs, where the second one is 3 times longer than the first one.

 ```python
 from datasets import load_dataset